The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Another

 The rest of the this chapter is concerned with \begin{question} When is the representation variety $\cM(\cQ)$ an affine variety that is (local) Calabi-Yau $M$?
 In particular, what is the relation between $\cQ$ and $M$ when $\dim_{\IC}(M) = 3$? \end{question} The skeptical reader may wonder why we have chosen to present varieties in this seeming convoluted way through representation of quivers.
-Other than the fact that it is the central way to understand it in physics, we are assured by the universality of quiver moduli space \cite{king,quivermoduli1,quivermoduli2,quivermoduli3,quivermoduli4,quivermoduli5}: \begin{theorem} Given any scheme $\cM$, there exists a quiver $\cQ$ and an ideal $\cJ$ in the path-algebra $k\cQ$ over the ground field $k$ whose moduli space of all indecomposable $k\cQ/\cJ$-modules (and even with dimension vector $(1,1,\ldots,1)$), is isomorphic to $\cM$. \end{theorem} In our language, we can always find some $\cQ$ and $W$ so that the VMS $\cM(\cQ)$ is a required variety.
+Other than the fact that it is the central way to understand it in physics, we are assured by the universality of quiver moduli space \cite{king,quivermoduli1,quivermoduli2,quivermoduli3,quivermoduli4,quivermoduli5}, in that {\it any} variety can be obtained by a suitably chosen quiver with superpotential \footnote{ The formal way to state this is, \begin{theorem} Given any scheme $\cM$, there exists a quiver $\cQ$ and an ideal $\cJ$ in the path-algebra $k\cQ$ over the ground field $k$ whose moduli space of all indecomposable $k\cQ/\cJ$-modules (and even with dimension vector $(1,1,\ldots,1)$), is isomorphic to $\cM$. \end{theorem} Again, we relegated this important theorem to a footnote since the technicalities therein will intimate the neophyte.}.
+In other words, we can always find some $\cQ$ and $W$ so that the VMS $\cM(\cQ)$ is a required variety.